Prize Day was held on Saturday, May 10, in Memorial Chapel, followed by a reception on the Reamer Campus Center patio.

 JAMES HENRY TURNBULL (1929) PRIZE – To the outstanding sophomore in physics.

-WESSEL TEN BROECK VAN ORDEN (1839) PRIZE – To the freshman excelling in English composition.
+WESSEL TEN BROECK VAN ORDEN (1839) PRIZE – To the first-year excelling in English composition.

 Peter Lanes, Matthew Wu